bbmokhtari/django-translations/docs/guide/models.rst

 will be automatically set to the :term:`active language` code.

 If successful, :meth:`~translations.models.Translatable.apply_translations`
-applies the translations of the instance on the translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` of it and returns ``None``.
+applies the translations of the instance on its translatable :attr:`~translations.models.Translatable.TranslatableMeta.fields` and returns ``None``.
 If failed, it throws the appropriate error.

 .. note::